-Imagine your brand as a delicate seed planted in the soil of the digital landscape.
-Just as a gardener tends to their plants, organic marketing requires patience, dedication, and a deep understanding of the ecosystem in which it thrives.
+And just as a gardener tends to their plants, organic marketing requires patience, dedication, and a deep understanding of the ecosystem in which it can thrive.

 However, you probably aren’t here for cute analogies but rather for the nitty-gritty.